 "Hot flushes can last anything from a matter of seconds or up to an hour," notes Dr Newson.
 For some women they’re mild, but others report that their flushes make them feel like they’re trapped in a furnace.
 They can disrupt routines and knock confidence levels.
 However, it's worth noting that while they are a common menopausal symptom, they can also occur for other reasons.

 How often is normal?
 Every woman will experience menopausal symptoms differently.
 This means there’s no ‘normal’ when it comes to the frequency of hot flushes.
 Having between five and ten flushes a day is considered to be average.
 However, some women may suffer from more than this, while others will report having none at all.

-What are hot flushes?
+What causes hot flushes?
+The 3 main culprits

 How can you treat hot flushes?

-If you don’t want to take HRT, other prescription medicines, including certain antidepressants and clonidine (usually prescribed to help with blood pressure) might help.
+If you don’t want to take HRT, other prescription medicines—including certain antidepressants and clonidine (usually prescribed to help with blood pressure)—might help.

 Supplements for hot flushes

-Vitamin E: Taking 400 IU vitamin E a day has also been found to reduce the severity and frequency of hot flushes
+Vitamin E: Taking 400IU of vitamin E a day has likewise been found to help ease hot flushes

 Complementary therapies for hot flushes